NetflixDev/bt-ER-300x250/src/README.md

 ### Intro

 Build banners with ES6 & Greensock animations.
-Compile using [Creative Server](https://github.com/ff0000-ad-tech/wp-creative-server/blob/master/README.md) and deliver to traffic, out-of-the-box, without any boilerplate configuration.
+Compile using [Creative Server](https://github.com/ff0000-ad-tech/wp-creative-server/blob/master/README.md) (Webpack/Babel) and deliver to traffic, out-of-the-box, without any boilerplate configuration.

-The output is Webpack/Binary-compiled, per-size, per-index into concise IAB-compatible packages:
+The output is bundled, per-size, per-index into concise IAB-compatible packages:

 ![Sample Output](https://github.com/ff0000-ad-tech/readme-assets/blob/master/tmpl-standard-base/sample-output.png)

 Your job is to build the creative using your ES6/Javascript/Html/CSS abilities.
-This template uses the [FF0000 Ad Tech framework](https://ff0000-ad-tech.github.io/ad-docs/), but you are welcome to author however you like.
+Please see the [authoring](#author) section for more info.

+<a name="getting-started"></a>

 # Getting Started

-<a name="getting-started"></a>

 1. [NPM Install](#install) this template
 2. Run [Creative Server](#creative-server)
 3. Begin a [Watch Process](#watch-process)
 4. [Preview](#preview) the result
-5. [Author](#author) your Size/Index & `build.js`
+5. [Author](#authoring) your Size/Index & `build.js`
 6. Publish for [Traffic](#traffic)

 ### System Dependencies